-If Parallel Programming mode has been selected, as described above, then programming of PAE and PAF values can be achieved by using a combination of the LD, WCLK, WEN and Dn input pins.
-Programming PAE and PAF proceeds as follows: LD and WEN must be set LOW.
-For x36 bit input bus width, data on the inputs Dn are written into the Empty Offset Register on the first LOWto-HIGH transition of WCLK.
-Upon the second LOW-to-HIGH transition of WCLK, data are written into the Full Offset Register.
-The third transition of WCLK writes, once again, to the Empty Offset Register.
-For x18 bit input bus width, data on the inputs Dn are written into the Empty Offset Register LSB on the first LOW-to-HIGH transition of WCLK.
-Upon the 2nd LOW-to-HIGH transition of WCLK data are written into the Empty Offset Register MSB.
-The third transition of WCLK writes to the Full Offset Register LSB, the fourth transition of WCLK then writes to the Full Offset Register MSB.
-The fifth transition of WCLK writes once again to the Empty Offset Register LSB.
-A total of four writes to the offset registers is required to load values using a x18 input bus width.
-For an input bus width of x9 bits, a total of six write cycles to the offset registers is required to load values.
-See Figure 3, Programmable Flag Offset Programming Sequence.
+For example, programming PAE and PAF on the IDT72V2103/72V2113 configured for x18 bus width proceeds as follows: when LD and WEN are set LOW, data on the inputs Dn are written into the LSB of the Empty Offset Register on the first LOW-to-HIGH transition of WCLK.
+Upon the second LOW-to-HIGH transition of WCLK, data are written into the MSB of the Empty Offset Register.
+On the third LOW-to-HIGH transition of WCLK, data are written into the LSB of the Full Offset Register.
+On the fourth LOW-to-HIGH transition of WCLK, data are written into the MSB of the Full Offset Register.
+The fifth LOW-to-HIGH transition of WCLK, data are written, once again to the Empty Offset Register.
+Note that for x9 bus width, one extra Write cycle is required for both the Empty Offset Register and Full Offset Register.
 See Figure 16, Parallel Loading of Programmable Flag Registers, for the timing diagram for this mode.

 The act of writing offsets in parallel employs a dedicated write offset register pointer.
 The act of reading offsets employs a dedicated read offset register pointer.
 The two pointers operate independently; however, a read and a write should not be performed simultaneously to the offset registers.
 A Master Reset initializes both pointers to the Empty Offset (LSB) register.
 A Partial Reset has no effect on the position of these pointers.
+Refer to Figure 3, Programmable Flag Offset Programming Sequence, for a detailed diagram of the data input lines Do-Dn used during parallel programming.